[2025] Canadians Submitting Taxes: how to get money for your fertility expenses

 Because this is a medical expense tax credit, it can’t be reimbursed by an employer or covered by a health plan.

-It’s usually claimable if you spent it outside of Canada too.
+It’s usually claimable if you spent it outside of Canada too, but not always.

 If you’re just starting out: keep all of your receipts.
 Audits happen by the Canadian Revenue Agency (CRA) quite often for these kinds of things so keep the receipts somewhere safe including scanning the hard copies and asking for a print-out from your clinic.
 Coverage may include: